bigdreamsweb3/JuliaOS/backend/README.md

 docker compose up julia-db
 ```

 You can also set up your own postgres database outside of docker, just make sure its configuration is reflected in the `.env` file.
+You can use the SQL script at `backend/migrations/up.sql` to set up the necessary tables.

 To install all the required Julia packages, run the following: